 The Creadon family’s deep ties to South Bend were on display heavily in the film’s first act.
 Dad graduated from Notre Dame; his love for the program rooted in the Irish doing it “with class and dignity”, while Gramps was recruited by Knute Rockne.
-An impressive legacy, but Irishly narcissistic as it truly had nothing to do with the story that was about to unfold.
+An impressive legacy, but also an Irishly narcissistic sub-plot that truly had nothing to do with the bigger story that was about to unfold.

 Early on, it’s explained that outside of revisiting the game, a portion of the film was dedicated to figuring out why the moniker “Catholics vs. Convicts” stuck.
 Why did some feel it was “funny and accurate”, while others—Creadon included—thought it was “mean-spirited and reckless”?

 That question really never gets answered from the filmmaker’s perspective—though Miami-bred columnist Dan LeBatard spelled it out in a way that sums up precisely why the Canes got under that soft, Irish skin.

 “They’d tell you there were gonna kick your ass.
 They’d kick your ass and then they’d celebrate the kicking of your ass.”

 Damn straight.
 Spoken like a true Miamian who lived through that era.